 Re-Entry for F-Non-Immigrant Students Outside the USA for Five Months or Fewer

-Students are responsible for maintaining their immigration status and for exiting and entering the USA correctly.
+Students are responsible for maintaining their immigration status and for exiting and entering the USA correctly and assume all risk.
+There is always a risk for re-entry denial; officers at Ports of Entry have wide discretion to deny entry.

 Please see the ICE SEVP F-1 Student Travel website: Re-entry for F-1 Non-immigrants Travelling Outside the United States for Five Months or Fewer.